NIAID-BRC-Codeathons/NIAID-BRC-Codeathons.github.io/src/content/projects/knowledge-extraction.md

 ---
-title: 'Automated Knowledge Extraction and Curation'
+title: "Automated Knowledge Extraction and Curation"
-description: 'Apply AI to extract and curate key biological insights from literature and other sources'
+description: "Apply AI to extract and curate key biological insights from literature and other sources"
-tags: ['AI', 'Text Mining', 'Literature', 'Knowledge Graphs']
+tags: ["AI", "Text Mining", "Literature", "Knowledge Graphs"]
 ---

 ## Project Theme